“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 Strengthening yourself, making yourself sharper, stronger, smarter, more resilient, more patient, more persistent via challenging yourself over and over again can lead to you possibly pulling off some herculean feats…

-….like doing something that many presidents had tried to do yet failed to do over many decades.
+….like doing something that many presidents had tried yet failed to do over many decades.

 Like passing Health Care Reform.